RooVetGit/Roo-Code-Docs/docs/advanced-usage/auto-approving-actions.md

 **Command management:** "Command prefixes that can be auto-executed when 'Always approve execute operations' is enabled.
 Add * to allow all commands (use with caution)."

-**Risk level:** Very High
+**Risk level:** High

-This is the highest-risk setting as it allows terminal command execution.
-Critical security features:
+This setting allows terminal command execution with controls.
+While risky, the whitelist feature limits what commands can run.
+Important security features:

 - Whitelist specific command prefixes (recommended)
 - Never use * wildcard in production or with sensitive data